The Perfect Summer body

 - Constantly feeling tired.

 - The first few months I would knock out for 8 hours + (when I usually sleep not more than 6 hours).
-In the last few months, I could barely sleep 5 hours.
+In the last few months, I could barely sleep for 5 hours.

-- Lacking the taste of food which later led to loss of appetite, I pretty much had to force myself to eat.
+- Lacking the taste of food which later led to the loss of appetite, I pretty much had to force myself to eat.